Living in College Park, MD

 If you ask those residing in College Park, Maryland, about what to do in town, they will undoubtedly mention the university.
 A large public research university, the University of Maryland is worth a visit for a number of reasons.
-Hear a guest lecture, catch a basketball game at the Xfinity Center (the season runs from October through March), read a book at McKeldin Library, and tour the Rossborough Inn, the university's oldest structure, which is said to be haunted.
+Hear a guest lecture, catch a basketball game at the Xfinity Center during the season from October through March, read a book at McKeldin Library, and tour the Rossborough Inn, the university's oldest structure, which is said to be haunted.

 Beyond the university, there's much more.
 Hike through Paint Branch Stream Valley Park and move with the rhythm of the water.
-Visit College Park Airport -- the world's oldest continually operating airfield -- and take a tour of the College Park Aviation Museum next door.
-Enjoy a meal and a drink at one of the pubs along Baltimore Avenue, and have fun taking in one of the best nightlife scenes in the DC-Maryland-Virginia area (the DMV).
-And with approximately 100 great local restaurants, you'll see that life in College Park offers a lot.
+Visit College Park Airport, the world's oldest continually operating airfield, and take a tour of the College Park Aviation Museum next door.
+Enjoy a meal and a drink at one of the pubs along Baltimore Avenue, and have fun taking in one of the best nightlife scenes in the DC-Maryland-Virginia area, also known as the DMV.
+With approximately 100 great local restaurants, you'll see that life in College Park offers a lot.

 Housing in College Park